Food Insecurity

 Food insecurity and disability

-Across Canada, nearly six million people are struggling to access sufficient food.
+Across Canada, nearly seven million people are struggling to access sufficient food.
 And 50% of people experiencing food insecurity have a disability.
 That’s why The Centre advocates for the introduction of the Canada Disability Benefit.
 It would provide income needed to help those with a disability put food on the table and lead a life of dignity, autonomy, and independence.

 The annual Food Security Symposium